NaturalIntelligence/fast-xml-parser/README.md

 * **cdataPositionChar** : It'll help to covert JSON back to XML without losing CDATA position.
 * **localeRange**: Parser will accept non-English character in tag or attribute name.
 Check #87 for more detail.
 Eg `localeRange: "a-zA-Zа-яёА-ЯЁ"`
 * **parseTrueNumberOnly**: if true then values like "+123", or "0123" will not be parsed as number.
+* **arrayMode** : When `false`, a tag with single occurence is parsed as an object but as an array in case of multiple occurences.
+When `true`, a tag will be parsed as an array always excluding leaf nodes.
+When `strict`, all the tags will be parsed as array only.
 * **tagValueProcessor** : Process tag value during transformation.
 Like HTML decoding, word capitalization, etc. Applicable in case of string only.
 * **attrValueProcessor** : Process attribute value during transformation.
 Like HTML decoding, word capitalization, etc. Applicable in case of string only.
 * **stopNodes** : an array of tag names which are not required to be parsed.
 Instead their values are parsed as string.